EUDORA 2025 Music Video

 This is my “macro real-time view of humanity” which refers to a broad perspective of society as a whole.
 The song “Sick of It” highlights how our ego has a pervasive influence on us and how much effort we need to put in to overcome it.
 I express my exasperation and frustration with the way we treat each other and engage in wars that ultimately worsen division and inflict suffering.
 The message conveyed here is that we are not yet ready to wake up and realize our faults as a society.

-Back in 2004, I recorded a raw and poorly recorded demo in my basement during the early hours of the morning.
+In 2004, I recorded a raw and poorly recorded demo in my basement during the early morning hours.
 The base of this recording was created then, with an out-of-tune guitar.
-After 16 years, my friend HJL added an amazing musical backdrop to the recording, including drums, keys, and effects that were outside of the box.
+After 16 years, my friend HJL added an amazing musical backdrop to the recording, including drums, keys, and effects outside the box.
 HJL also created an incredible video that perfectly complements the music.

 My heart swells with pride as I listen to my sister, Jesse Christine Patterson, beautifully perform my song, “Dear Jane,”.
 It’s a true testament to the power of collaboration and the magick that can happen when artists come together.
 I’m grateful for the opportunity to master the live-off-the-floor cell phone recording at Crooked Castle Studios, a space I affectionately refer to as my sanctuary.